The Diaphragm: Much More Than a Respiratory Muscle

 Causes and Risk Factors

-The causes of diaphragmatic dysfunction are heterogeneous, involving behavioral factors (breathing pattern, posture), structural factors (post-surgical adhesions), and functional factors (chronic stress).
+Causes of diaphragmatic dysfunction are heterogeneous, involving behavioral factors (breathing pattern, posture), structural factors (post-surgical adhesions), and functional factors (chronic stress).
 Identifying the primary cause is essential for durable treatment.

 Diagnosis